Paternity Leave, FMLA, and State Leave Laws

 - Guaranteed Job-Protection: Adopting policies that make sure fathers can return to their jobs after leave without job loss, demotion or other negative career effects.

-- Expanded Coverage: Allowing part-time and small-business employees access to paternity leave will help expand the benefits of leave to workers not currently covered under federal law.
+- Expanded Coverage: Allowing part-time and small-business employees leave access will help expand the benefits of leave to workers not currently covered under federal law.

-If you have questions about whether you qualify for paternity leave under state or federal law or believe that you have been wrongly denied leave or discriminated against because you took leave, contact a fathers’ rights lawyer who can help answer your questions and protect your rights.
+If you have questions about workplace leave under state or federal law or believe that you have been wrongly denied leave or discriminated against because you took leave, consider contacting a family law attorney near you who can help answer your questions and protect your rights.